 The concept of anthropomorphizing nonhuman entities is anything but new, or high tech.
 In fact, Greek philosopher Xenophanes coined the term when referencing regional relationships with the gods.

 Neuroscience indicates we use similar brain regions when thinking about human and nonhuman behavior, which may be why we add a human face (and name) to everything from pets to pots and pans.
-When it comes to conversational design, we crave chatbots that act human—it’s a major part of creating a satisfying and engaging customer experience.
+When it comes to conversational design, we crave chatbots that act human by using deep learning technology—it’s a major part of creating a satisfying and engaging customer experience.

 “We name our pets, so we have some emotional connection with them, or we name our cars, and we talk to them,” noted Shyamala Prayaga, Digital Assistant Product Owner at Ford Motor Company.
 “We do all these things, which means we in some way connect with these devices, although they’re bots or artificial intelligence systems.”